tomwhartung/seeourminds.com-bootstrap/doc/gallery_text-3-stories.md

 This information is for the friends and family members who I've posted spiritual portraits of on [SeeOurMinds.com](https://SeeOurMinds.com/).

-For more general information, see [part 1 of this series](https://github.com/tomwhartung/seeourminds.com/blob/master/doc/gallery_text-1-general.md).

 ## Short Descriptions

 I will take care of all [short descriptions](https://github.com/tomwhartung/seeourminds.com/blob/master/doc/gallery_text-2-short_fields.md).